fcrozat/SUSECON-demos/README.md

 * build using `/root/container/build.sh`
 * deploy the update using `podman auto-update`
 * new container wouldn't start properly, podman rolled-back to the previous image, which is restarted and running.
 Wordpress is still accessible

+## Full disk encryption demo
+### Why ?
+SLE Micro 6.0 introduced Full-Disk Encryption integrated with TPM 2.0, allowing unattended system boot, protecting from offline attacks.

+### Requirements
+* SLE Micro 6.0 Encrypted image: download from <https://www.suse.com/download/sle-micro/> image named **SLE-Micro.x86_64-6.0-Default-encrypted-GM.raw**
+* x86_64 UEFI Secure boot system with TPM 2.0 chip

+### Setup
+* grab libvirt VM XML definitions from <https://github.com/fcrozat/SUSECON-demos/tree/main/VM/fde>
+* copy **SLE-Micro.x86_64-6.0-Default-encrypted-GM.raw** to your libvirt image directory (usually `/var/lib/libvirt/images`) as name **susecon-slmicro6-fde.raw**
+* Import two VM definitions using  `virsh define --file your_vm_definition.xml`
+* You will have 2 VMS, one with (virtual) TPM 2.0 chip and another without.
+Both are sharing the same disk image.

+### Running demo
+#### Initial deployment
+* Start susecon-slem6-fde VM
+* Initial boot (until Grub2 is displayed) is very slow, due to initial decryption being done in Real x86 mode by grub2
+* Choose the default in grub2 and follow the boot sequence
+* Ensure Full disk enrollment is done, with TPM and also setup a recovery passphrase.
+* Login, check system is encrypted (`lsblk`)
+* Reboot.
+No passphrase prompt and double-check system is still encrypted
+* Shutdown VM

+#### Simulate unauthorized offline access
+* Now, let's simulate a unauthorized access to the encrypted disk (somebody stole it or it is move to another physical system)
+* Boot non TPM VM
+* System will not boot.
+Instead grub2 asks for passphrase.
+You can enter recovery passphrase to continue booting
+* Shutdown VM
+* Boot initial TPM VM : system will boot without human intervention since the keys in TPM chip are still valid.